For Owners

 This is a standard requirement for property managers who act as third-party agent of multiple assets.
 Since a property manager is exposed to the same types of liabilities as the property owner, they will also need protection against property-related legal claims.
 These can include: Damages tenants suffer due to fire, water, burglary, or other incidents.

 Landlord or Investment insurance is different from a standard homeowner’s policy and not all insurance providers offer this coverage.
-Homeowner’s policies are specific to owner-occupied homes.
+Homeowner’s policies are specific to owner-occupied homes and will not typically offer to cover a 3rd party.
 A landlord policy is going to offer coverage specific to a tenant-occupied property and the risks that align with that situation.
 Obie Insurance has a great article about the difference between the 2 types of coverage and services available to clients looking for a landlord policy.